Debian 12 Bookworm

 with the name of your default network interface).

-You can configure the DNS resolver manually by using one of the following options:
+But you can set the DNS resolver used for automatic detection manually by using one of the following options:

 💡 You can instead specify the DNS resolvers used by the VMs using